Sunday, January 12, 2014

 The Masseys are joined by Laura's friend Tiffany, and would probably have another guest if Matt had any friends.
 Laura jumps in the pool, but has to get out when her eyes are stung by the thirty cups of chlorine her dad poured in the pool.
 She literally says, "'My eyes!' she screamed.
 'Someone put acid on my eyes!'"
 If only.

 Her friend Tiffany is terrible and mean, so she makes fun of Laura at school the next day.
 When Laura comes home, we meet the best character ever.
 The best.
 Ever.
-Martin Littlefeather, the most stereotypical Indian (Native American?) person in the world.
+Martin Littlefeather, the most stereotypical Native American character in the world.
 I would bet that M.D.
-Spencer was pressured into adding more minorities, so he rounded up all he knew from old western movies he's seen.
+Spenser was pressured into adding more people of color, so he rounded up all he knew from old western movies he's seen.
 Martin is described as "very tall and dark.
 He had piercing black eyes and long black hair that hung below his shoulders.
-His body was think and hard, like that of a race horse."
+His body was thick and hard, like that of a race horse."
 LIKE THAT OF A RACE HORSE.

 Martin is part of Matt's scout troop, and is coming over not because he has any sort of positive feelings toward Matt, but because the little bastard's starting a recycling program in the high school he just finished his first day at.
 Don't... don't these kinds of people just make you want to burn lots of trees?
 Oh, but guess who's sponsoring this recycling program: the laziest-ly named and premised company ever, Chem Corp.
 The owner is a man named Nathan Dudley, and southern pirate Mr. Campbell is in the brochure.
 Turns out that Mr. Campbell is Chem Corp's hired goon.
 Oh, and also, Laura's dad works for Chem Corp.
 Martin has his own troubling past with Mr. Campbell: